dylanpinn/MAT1830/lectures/lecture-18.tex.md

   $A,B \in \pw(\mathbb{N})$.
   Transitive: $A \subseteq B$ and $B \subseteq C \Rightarrow A \subseteq C$ for all $A,B,C \in \wp(\mathbb{N})$.
+3. Divisibility on $\mathbb{N}$.
+  The relation "_a_ divides _b_" on natural numbers is reflexive, antisymmetric and transitive.
+4. Alphabetical order of words.
+  Words on the English alphabet are alphabetically ordered by comparing the leftmost letter at which they differ.